 The dangerous vine disease is named after the Italian plant pathologist Lionello Petri (1875-1946), who first described it in 1912.
-The name was coined by US Ampelographer Lucie Morton Garrett.
-On a larger scale, it was in the 1950s in South Africa observed.
-At the beginning of the 1980s she entered newly-planted vineyards California on.
-In the late 1990s, there were also in Australia.
-New Zealand and some countries of Europe an infestation.
+The name was coined by the US ampelographer Lucie Morton Garrett.
+On a larger scale, it was in from the 1950s South Africa observed.
+It is also known as Black goo disease , Black Xylem Decline (BXD) and Young Vine Decline (YVD) (decline = decline).
+In particular, the term black goo disease (or decline) aptly describes the typical symptoms of the disease, which are characterized by black spots and dark, viscous, droplet-like mucus secretions (gummosis = gum flow) at the interfaces of sawn-off strains of the diseased vines demonstrate.
+In the early 1980s, she appeared in newly planted vineyards California on.
+After that there was also in Australia.
+New Zealand and some European countries.

-Cause are the two mushrooms Phaeomoniella and Phaeoacremonium.
-The mushrooms penetrate into the xylem of the trunk, a part of the leading tissue and prevent the supply of nutrients and water.
-The vine dies after some time.
-In combination with other types of mushrooms and increasing vine age it seems the disease Esca to develop.
-Therefore, it is also referred to as their precursor disease or “Young Esca”.
-The disease is spread by infected vine material, such as one finishing, It is successfully combated by hot water.
-The symptoms are quite similar Blackfoot disease, See also a complete listing of all pests and diseases below Vine enemies,
+The cause is the two mushrooms Phaeomoniella and Phaeoacremonium.
+The mushrooms penetrate the xylem of the trunk, part of the leading tissue and prevent the supply of nutrients and water.
+The vine dies after a while.
+In combination with other types of mushrooms and increasing vine age, this appears to be the disease Esca to develop.
+That is why it is also known as its precursor disease or “Young Esca”.
+The disease is spread by infected vine material, such as one finishing, It is successfully fought by hot water.
+The symptoms are quite similar Blackfoot disease, See also a complete listing of all plagues and diseases below Vine enemies,